giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/migration-to-cluster-api/_index.md

 For context, a cluster Service Account issuer is an OIDC provider that signs and issues the tokens for the cluster's Service Accounts.
 In turn, these Service Accounts can be used to authenticate workloads against the Kubernetes API and against the AWS API via IRSA.

 In CAPA, since the cluster domain name changes from Vintage, a new Service Account issuer is also introduced.
 To make for a smooth migration though, we support defining multiple issuers in a cluster.
-This way, Service Account tokens issued by all the defined issuers will be accepted in the cluster's K8s API.
+This way, Service Account tokens issued by all the defined issuers will be accepted in the cluster's Kubernetes API.
 The accepted issuers are defined in `cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers` in the cluster App values (order matters as we'll see below).

 After a cluster is migrated to CAPI, the Vintage Service Account issuer needs to be phased out, since it's tied to the Vintage cluster domain name, which is also to be phased out eventually.
 This is a gradual, multi-step process that will require rolling the master nodes in multiple phases.